 Depending on where you are stationed, you can work with a squad of them or an entire company; however, within that group of soldiers you'll notice a few surprising personalities that will easily stick out.

-Even though English-speaking troops are rare, you can usually find one or two of them out and about.
+Even though English-speaking Afghan soldiers are rare, you can usually find one or two of them out and about.
 Many of the troops who speak our language aren't typically native to the front lines.
 Most come from a larger city like Kabul, where they went to school.